 - Loan balance due.

 - Required monthly payment amount.

 - Required payment due date.

-Important note: Please confirm that you have the correct payment address via your loan servicer portal or your loan billing statement.
-Although not required on your proof of loan documentation, if you do not provide the correct mailing address, there could be a delay in payment to your loan servicer(s).
+Important note: Please confirm the correct payment address via the loan servicer portal or loan billing statement.
+Although not required on the proof of loan documentation, failing to provide the correct mailing address could result in a delay in payment to the loan servicer(s).
 Please note that a general correspondence address or servicer location may not be the same as the correct payment address.

-Proof-of-graduation documentation can be obtained from the college or university from which you graduated.
+Crew members can obtain proof-of-graduation documentation from the college or university from which they graduated.
 The following are examples of acceptable documentation: